slcs-jsc/jurassic/docs/manual/lookup_tables.md

 - **ASCII tables** (human-readable, larger, slower to read),
 - **binary tables** (compact, fast I/O, preferred for production use).
+- **netCDF tables** (portable container format; tables for one emitter are grouped into a single file with one packed variable per channel).

+For the current table I/O implementation, the naming conventions are:

+- ASCII: one file per channel and emitter, for example `TBLBASE_792.0000_CO2.tab`
+- binary: one file per channel and emitter, for example `TBLBASE_792.0000_CO2.bin`
+- netCDF: one file per emitter, for example `TBLBASE_CO2.nc`, containing one packed variable per channel such as `tbl_792.0000` and `tbl_832.0000`

 The example projects included with JURASSIC demonstrate working table layouts and formats and are the recommended starting point for new